vitaliy-bobrov/metalsmith-blog-source/source/blog/native-share-for-mobile-chrome.md

 `data-expires` attribute is not required to be present on that tag, but you should renew token if it will expire.

-And finally, the main restriction -- share action should be invoked with user action like click, tap, etc. It is the logical requirement to avoid speculations with Web Share API by some "marketing" trickers.
+And finally, the main restriction -- share action should be invoked with user action like click, tap, etc. It is the logical requirement to avoid speculations with Web Share API by some "marketing" tricks.

 ## Step 2: Add trigger in markup
 As we need user interaction to call native share some trigger needs to be added in the page markup.
 It may be just a link with some share URL for users that will not have a share feature in their browser or like in my case buttons that trigger sharing menu for such users.